Cricket-India fight rearguard as Australia sniff Sydney victory | Sports-Games

 Paceman Jasprit Bumrah was again the pick of the Indian bowlers and would have dismissed Labuschagne off the second delivery of the day had Hanuma Vihari held onto the catch at square leg.
 Sharma later helped Tim Paine avoid a duck when he dropped a catch of Bumrah in the slips, the Australia skipper going on to make 39 not out.

 Green was caution itself before reaching the half century mark but then accelerated with the declaration in sight, plundering four big sixes before getting a faint edge to a Bumrah delivery.
-A group of fans in the socially-distanced crowd of 7,225 were removed from their seats by police just before tea after bowler Mohammed Siraj complained to the umpire.
+Australia coach Justin Langer, who joined in the condemnation of the alleged racial abuse, said his side still faced a tough challenge to wrap up the victory.

-Cricket Australia later apologised to the India team and promised the "strongest measures" against anyone in the ground guilty of vilification after visiting players alleged they had been racially abused.
+"There's very little in this wicket," he said.
+"We're going to have to squeeze really hard, keep the pressure up.
+Hopefully there's a little bit of spin tomorrow for Nathan Lyon and we'll just keep doing what we're doing."

 ALSO READ

-I've let Ashwin dictate terms, no spinner has done that to me before this: Smith
+Australia lose Labuschagne, reach 136/5 vs India at tea on Day 1

-Ind vs Aus, Boxing Day Test: Wade, Smith settle in after Umesh, Ashwin's early strikes
+Ind vs Aus, Boxing Day Test: I think we are in the game, says Labuschagne

-I've sort of let Ashwin dictate terms, probably never let any spinner do that: Smith
+We could have done better but Indians kept us under pressure: Labuschagne